 - Voiced by Bronson Pinchot

-Ruber's griffin henchman who is sent to steal Excalibur.
+Ruber's hench-beast, who is sent to steal Excalibur.

 - Butt-Monkey: Given how many times he is attacked by Ayden, Ruber berates and abuses the creature quite often, to whom he is loyal though sadly very incompetent at his job.
-Finally he is burned, presumably to death, by Siamese twin dragons.
+He's eventually burned, presumably to death, by Devon and Cornwall.